Measuring Diagnostic Test Performance Using Imperfect Reference Tests: A Partial Identification Approach: Application - Abbott BinaxNOW COVID-19 Antigen Test

 In this section, I apply the developed method to existing study data to provide confidence and estimated identified sets for $(\theta_1,\theta_0)$ of the rapid antigen COVID-19 test with the currently highest market share in the United States - \textit{Abbott BinaxNOW COVID-19 Ag2 CARD} test.

-Template for Developers of Antigen Tests required by the FDA for EUA mandates that the reference for all COVID-19 antigen test studies must be an approved RT-PCR test.\footnote{Link: \href{https://www.fda.gov/media/137907/download}{https://www.fda.gov/media/137907/download}} However, \citet{arevalo2020false}, \citet{kucirka2020variation}, \citet{drame2020should}, \citet{huerta2020should}, and \citet{kanji2021false} explain that these tests are imperfectly sensitive.
+Template for Developers of Antigen Tests required by the FDA for EUA mandates that the reference for all COVID-19 antigen test studies must be an approved RT-PCR test.\footnote{Link: \href{https://www.fda.gov/media/137907/download}{https://www.fda.gov/media/137907/download} (Last accessed: 12/25/2022)} However, \citet{arevalo2020false}, \citet{kucirka2020variation}, \citet{drame2020should}, \citet{huerta2020should}, and \citet{kanji2021false} explain that these tests are imperfectly sensitive.
 Using them as a reference yields ``apparent'' and generally not true sensitivity and specificity.
 Interpreting the results as measures of true performance may be severely misleading. \citet{fitzpatrick2021buyer} emphasize that the false negative rate of the \textit{BinaxNOW} test may be substantially understated by the reported ``apparent'' analog due to imperfect reference tests.
 They highlight that ``apparent'' measures can unjustifiably lead the users to believe that the test must have high sensitivity, even when this is not true.

-To verify the claim, I revisit the test performance study data from the submitted EUA documentation\footnote{Link: \href{https://www.fda.gov/media/141570/download}{https://www.fda.gov/media/141570/download}}, as well data from an independent study by \citet{shah2021performance} performed during a mass surge testing campaign.
+To verify the claim, I revisit the test performance study data from the submitted EUA documentation\footnote{Link: \href{https://www.fda.gov/media/141570/download}{https://www.fda.gov/media/141570/download} (Last accessed: 12/25/2022)}, as well data from an independent study by \citet{shah2021performance}.
 I compare the results with the corresponding ``apparent'' estimates from the original documentation and the instructions for use pamphlet.
 I also use the data to compare the developed method with existing bounds by \citet{thibodeau1981evaluating} and \citet{emerson2018biomarker}, henceforth referred to as comparable methods.